rbhatti999/rbhatti999/README.md

 - 👋 Hi, I’m @rbhatti999
 - 👀 I’m interested in software engineering, software development, data science, and machine learning.
 I like to program with Python and I also like using the AWS Cloud.
 - 🌱 I’m currently learning more about the AWS Cloud and expanding my programming skills.
 I am also learning basic machine learning and training for more AWS Cloud Certifications.
-I am also studying API (rest API's specifically), CI/CD pipeline, basic SQL.
+I am also studying API (rest API's specifically), CI/CD pipeline, Docker containers, and basic SQL.
 - 💞️ I’m looking to collaborate on ... any project that will help me improve my skills and help me experience and learn more
 - 📫 How to reach me ...
 You can reach me through here or through my email robeelbhatti19@gmail.com!